Paige VanZant Sizzles In Lacy Black Lingerie, Exposes Pert Backside For Steamy Instagram Update

-Paige VanZant struck a seductive pose with her husband Austin Vanderford in her latest steamy Instagram update that she shared with her 2.7 million followers.
+Paige VanZant struck a seductive pose with her husband, Austin Vanderford, in the latest steamy Instagram update that she shared with her 2.7 million followers.

-The professional fighter wore a lacy, black one piece lingerie garment that featured a thong-style bottom, allowing her to expose her entire pert backside.
+The professional fighter wore a lacy, black one-piece lingerie garment that featured a thong-style bottom, allowing her to expose her entire pert backside.
 The skimpy material also flaunted Paige’s sculpted back and just a glimpse of sideboob based on the way she was positioned.
 She appeared to have straightened her bleach blond locks for the photo, and they laid perfectly down her back.

 Unlike his wife, Austin was fully clothed, and sported a more casual ensemble.
 He paired a white long-sleeved shirt with a pair of black pants.